Homework Policy

 • Code questions will ask students to submit Python code to be graded.
 These questions generally attempt to assess algorithmic understanding.

-• Model Fitting questions will ask students a learned model for grading.
+• Model Fitting questions will ask students to submit a learned model for grading.
 These questions generally attempt to assess applied understanding.

 Grading and Deadlines

 Homework assignments in CS 307 are low-stakes, unlimited attempt assessments.
-That is, there is no penalty for submitting incorrect answers, and your score can only go up, never down.
+There is no penalty for submitting incorrect answers.
+When making a submission, your score can only go up, never down.

 Timeout